CarnegieTechnologies/gallery_saver/README.md

 # Gallery Saver for Flutter

-Saves images and videos to device(Gallery and Photos)
+Saves images and videos to device(Gallery and Photos).
+NOTE: If you want to save network image or video link, it has to contain 'http/https' prefix.

 ## Installation